Managing small-acreage horse farms in Central and Eastern Oregon

 A well-sited dry lot makes it easy to care for your horses and maintain the area.
 Choose the location of your dry lot carefully.
 Locate it:

 Fences for dry lots should be strong, secure and safe.
 Gates must be at least as wide as the equipment you will use to haul footing materials or to clean the pens.
-Fence height for dry lots is extremely important.
-Horses are known for their ability to reach over the best of fences.
+Fence height for dry lots is extremely important because horses can reach over the best of fences.
 A good rule of thumb is to place the top rail at withers height — about 5 feet for most horses.
 Consider the depth of footing material and its accumulation over time when installing fence posts and planning fence height.
 Horses have poor eyesight, so high visibility is another consideration when planning a dry lot fence.

-There is a wide variety of materials for fences.
-Traditional wood fences are an excellent option.
-Keep in mind that bored horses may chew wood.
-Prefabricated metal fence panels designed for use with horses are a good material if horses will be confined for long periods.
+Traditional wooden fences are an excellent option, although bored horses may chew wood.
+Prefabricated metal fence panels designed for use with horses are a good material if horses are confined for long periods.
 Many brands are available, and they are economical when one considers their long life.
-Wire fence material such as “V-mesh” is relatively inexpensive and safe for horses.
-If electric fencing is used, for example, an electrified wire along the top rail, consider using wide electric tape, which is more visible and safer than smooth wire.
-Barbed wire is never recommended as a fencing material for horses — it can cause severe injuries.
+Wire fencing material such as “V-mesh” is relatively inexpensive and safe for horses.
+If an electrified wire is used along the top rail, choose wide electric tape for better visibility and safety compared to smooth wire.
+Barbed wire should never be used for horses, as it poses a high risk of serious injury.

 It is important to minimize water runoff from the dry lot.
 Install rain gutters on buildings to divert clean water away from the dry lot (see “Install rain gutters and downspouts”).
 In addition, buffer strips between a dry lot and nearby creeks contribute to high-quality surface water (see “Use buffer strips to protect water”).